Linux, Active Directory, and Windows Server 2003 R2 Revisited8 August 2006

 Be sure that time is being properly synchronized between Active Directory and the Linux server in question.
 Kerberos requires time synchronization.
 Set up NTP if necessary.

-krb5.conffile to look something like what’s shown below.
+krb5.conffile to look something like this code snippet.
 Note that the line “validate =” should be set to true if you want TGT validation; otherwise, set it to false.
 Note also that we’ve commented out the

 /etc/ldap.conffile to look something like this, substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate.